I. Christ’s life as our high priest (7-10)

 It means that the world is reached by training people (or you could say teaching people) to train others to train others to train others.
 If anyone is surprised by this model, they shouldn’t be.
 Jesus followed this model when He taught the disciples and told them that the Holy Spirit would remind them of the things Jesus had taught them so that they could teach these things to others (John 14:26).
 It’s the model of apprenticeship.
 Each apprentice learns from his master.
 After a while he starts his own shop and takes on his own apprentice.

 Illustration: The image is something like that of a piano student.
 The student goes to lessons regularly and sits through “listening” to his teacher.
 She gives him homework and asks him to practice during the week.
 The next week she finds that he hasn’t improved at all.
 Not only has he not improved, but he doesn’t even seem to remember the previous week’s lesson.
 This happens over and over and over.
 Eventually the teacher feels like teaching the student is just banging her head into a wall repeatedly because no matter how hard she tries, he is not paying close attention and he is not practicing and he is not improving.
-In this case it was necessary to teach them the basic principles (milk) again because they weren’t doing it.
-Perhaps when they heard these principles they thought it was good to do and even planned to it.
+In this case, it was necessary to teach them the basic principles (milk) again because they weren’t doing it.
+Perhaps when they heard these principles, they thought it was good to do and even planned to it.
 But they didn’t obey.
-They could have been like the man in James 1:19-27.
+They could have been like the man in James 1:19-27 who looked at himself in the mirror and walked away unchanged.

 7. Verse 14a – God wants us to grow up to maturity and partake of solid food.
 This basically means we need to obey the things we know we should do while digging deeper and deeper into God’s Word.
 This can enable us to understand more of His character and apply the principles we learn from Him to every aspect of our life, sometimes parts of our life or principles we wouldn’t have thought of when we first came to Christ.